Last updated on September 8th, 2020 at 11:36 am

 Lagos is a metropolitan city with lots of interesting sights to behold.
-Below are the top 35 spots to visit in Lagos.
+Below are the top spots to visit in Lagos.

-3. Freedom Park
+1. Freedom Park

 Freedom Park is a memorial and leisure park area in the middle of downtown Lagos.
 Built on a road that was formerly the broad street prison, it has now evolved into a leisure park where people organize shows and concerts.
-The Park was constructed to preserve the history and cultural heritage of Nigerians as seen in its strategically placed monumental figures.
+The park was constructed to preserve the history and cultural heritage of Nigerians as seen in its strategically placed monumental figures.
 It’s definitely one of the spots to visit in Lagos.

 This is the busiest relaxation spot in Ikeja and arguably, Lagos.
 It’s your best option for shopping, entertainment, and leisure, all in one place!
 It has a variety of restaurants, a cinema, a bookstore, clothing stores, bars, banks, hair salons and makeup studios.
 Located at Alausa, this mall is a one-stop location for your needs.
 Is it one of the fun spots in Lagos?
 A visit will convince you, as visiting the mall would give you the opportunity to see a movie, do some shopping and enjoy great cuisines.

 This is a private beach resort located at Ikegun Ibeju, Lekki.
 It prides itself in intricate African designs, hospitable staff and iconic views.
 The resort lies at the edge of the Atlantic ocean so you’ll do well to go with very light clothes, and if you’re not a fan of water, they offer hangout spots with undeniably tasty meals.
 A great escape from the regular Lagos hustle and bustle and a great place to wind off during the weekends or holidays.
 They also have well-furnished chalets where guests can lodge in.
 If it’s a fun intended trip, have your squad come along with you for the ride there is quite a long one!